+Wargrave House

-Wargrave House 'The Autism Specialists'
+'The Autism Specialists'

+'Wargrave

+House School

+continues to be

+an outstanding

+school'

+OFSTED 2019

+DFSTED 2014

+"Wargrave House is a service that enables some very vulnerable young people to develop a sense of belonging, ownership and community that enhances their wellbeing and self-esteem which results in very positive outcomes for students and their families."

+NAS Accreditation 2018

 Wargrave House A Brief History

-'Wargrave House is an exceptional school' OFSTED 2014

-"The quality and consistency of care that residential pupils receive is outstanding"

-OFSTED Residential Inspection 2017

-'Students love coming to school' OFSTED 2014

-"Wargrave House is a service that enables some very vulnerable young people to develop a sense of belonging, ownership and community that enhances their wellbeing and selfesteem which results in very positive outcomes for students and their families."

-NAS Accreditation2018

 On a journey together, learning about life.

+Bessie Berman

-Bessie Berman Bessie Berman was a Quaker, founder and first Principal of Wargrave House School.
+Bessie Berman was a Quaker, founder and first Principal of Wargrave House School.
 She gained her teacher's certificate from London University and went on to work as a teacher for over 22 years with children of all ages.
 In 1957 she entered the field of Special Education by joining the staff of the Children's Convalescent Hospital School in Southport and was quickly appointed Deputy Headmistress.

 In 1964 Bessie achieved a Diploma in the Education of Handicapped Children at Manchester University and after being award a Platt prize and the Withers Memorial research scholarship she resigned her position in Southport to undertake a years full time research on children with autism.
 Bessie contacted the Organiser for Special Education for Lancashire to find children with autism for her research and through this contact she went on to assist Lancashire in setting up the Eccles Autistic Unit which opened in June 1966 with Bessie as the teacher-in-charge.

 In 1967 Bessie was awarded a Degree of Master in Education at Manchester University, for her thesis on 'Cognitive and Perceptual Function in Children with Autistic Symptoms', she was accepted as a graduate member of the British Psychological Society.

 Bessie's interest in special education, in particular autism and the lack of residential schools led her to present her ideas for setting up such a school specifically for children with Autism to the General Meeting of the Society of Friends (Quakers) in February 1969.
 After several meetings Bessie's plans were finally approved and in October 1969 a committee was formed.
 The Barrow and Geraldine Cadbury Trust provided a very considerable sum to start the school with further donations from the Society for Autistic

 Children which went on the become the National Autistic Society (NAS).

+Photograph from 1972 (approx.)

+Wargrave House

-Photograph from 1972 (approx.) Wargrave House Wargrave House was built around 1835 and became a residence for successive partners/ directors/managers of the Vulcan Foundry for over a century.
+Wargrave House was built around 1835 and became a residence for successive partners/directors/managers of the Vulcan Foundry for over a century.
 In 1956 it was in part used as offices, and from 1960 - 1969 as a hostel for apprentices and students with up to 24 being accommodated at any one time.

 Wargrave House was purchased from General Electric & English Electric Company in December 1970 for approximately £9,000, but it wasn't until the following September 1971 that Wargrave House School officially opened its doors as the first residential weekly-boarding school for children with autism in the North West.

 Original school aims: